-Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+· Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

-Parents are encouraged to participate in School Site Council, the English Language Advisory Committee, Family Fun Nights, Student Study Teams, and Octoberfest, Turkey Trot, Santa's Workshop, Spring Extravaganza, Awards Assemblies, Student Incentives, PIQE, Parent Conferences, Parent Information Nights, and other opportunities.
+Parents are encouraged to participate in School Site Council, the English Language Advisory Committee, Family Fun Nights, Student Study Teams, and Octoberfest, Turkey Trot, Santa's Workshop, Spring Extravaganza, Awards Assemblies, Student Incentives, PIQE, Parent Conferences, Parent Information Nights, partnering with our Youth Experiencing Success (YES) after-school program, and other opportunities.
 Parent volunteers (who have been fingerprinted through Porterville Unified School District) are also encouraged to help in the classrooms and with various school functions such as fieldtrips throughout the school year.
 Other involvement opportunities are outlined in our Parental Involvement Policy and our Home-School Compact.
 Parents are especially encouraged to participate in the Parents for Quality Education (PIQE), a parent education program that creates partnerships between parents, students, and educators to further support students' academic achievement.